26 Longley Lane,

 Located in Northenden, Cheshire, today part of Greater Manchester.
 The Public Hall opened on Longley Lane in 1911, it was converted into the Electric Picture Theatre after the First World War and was later known as the Royal Electric Theatre by the 1930’s.
 Soon after it was re-named Coronation Cinema.

 However, back to the Coronation Cinema which was a quintessential local “fleapit”, with love seats on the back row.
 I saw “Ben Hur” on its release from the front row, so virtual widescreen.
-Closing in 1964, it later served as a bingo club, after which it was demolished and the site is now used as a car park for the Farmers Arms pub.
+Closing in 1964, it later served as a bingo club which was still open in 1985/1986.
+After the bingo club closed it was demolished and the site is now used as a car park for the Farmers Arms pub.

 Just login to your account and subscribe to this theater